About Quinoa

 What is the lysine-arginine ratio of Quinoa?

-The lysine-arginine ratio of Quinoa is 0.70.
-A ratio below 1 means arginine is more abundant.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Quinoa is 0.70, calculated from 239.00mg lysine and 340.00mg arginine per 100g serving.
+A ratio below 1 means arginine is more abundant, which requires more careful intake management.

 Bravado Labs Advanced Lysine Immune Boost